Who Can Borrow a Hotspot?

 If you lose or damage the hotspot, you will incur the replacement cost of $35 for the hotspot.
 Loss or damage to the charging cable, AC adapter, or case will incur a $5 fee for each component.

 Borrowers will adhere to the library’s internet acceptable use policy when using the mobile hotspot.
-The full policy can be accessed here.
+Here is the full mobile hotspot policy..

 While checked out, the hotspot remains the responsibility of the borrower.
 Borrowers should not lose control of the device by lending to friends and associates.
 Any attempt to alter the configuration of the hotspot is strictly prohibited and may result in loss of borrowing privileges.